Is New Zealand expensive to visit?

 I’ve poured thousands of dollars worth of petrol into my van, racked up massive grocery bills cooking meals on the road, and borne the solo tax of booking hotel rooms alone.

-Once you arrive, you can keep costs down by camping, cooking your own meals, and taking advantage of all the epic hikes and natural attractions around New Zealand.
+Once you arrive, you can keep costs down by camping, cooking your own meals, and taking advantage of the epic hikes and natural attractions around New Zealand.

 A heads up: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).